Beware of Fake IRS Emails About Stimulus Checks | Protect Your Personal Info

 Thanks for the heads up!

-If you receive an email claiming to be from the IRS regarding your stimulus check, do not click on any links or provide any personal information.
-Instead, report the email to the IRS at [email protected] and delete the email.
+If you receive an email that claims to be from the IRS regarding your stimulus check, do not click on any links or provide any personal information.
+Instead, verify the email's authenticity by checking the IRS website or contacting the IRS directly.
+The IRS typically does not initiate contact via email.

-How can I protect my personal information from these fake emails?
+What steps can I take to protect my personal information from phishing scams?

 Similar Pampered Chef Threads